mm6/InternetOfThingsCourse/Syllabus.md

 Email: kawalsh@andrew.cmu.edu

+### Communication

+Please see Mike McCarthy during office hours or by appointment for person to person meetings.
+Kieran Walsh will be grading projects and will be your main source of contact on Piazza.
+Please contact either of us by email but only for messages that are clearly inappropriate for Piazza.
+The lectures will all be recorded and available on Canvas under the zoom link.

 ### Prerequisite

 The ability to program is the main prerequisite.
 The student may be asked to learn and work